awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-security-hub-integration.md

 ### Updating existing findings in Security Hub<a name="securityhub-integration-finding-updates"></a>

 Patch Manager doesn't update a finding after it sends the finding to Security Hub\.

-Any additional patching operations on `AwsEc2Instance` resource types before the managed node has been brought to compliance standards result in new findings being sent to Security Hub\.
+If a patching operation runs on an `AwsEc2Instance` resource type for which patch noncompliance was already reported, and the resource is again found to be noncompliant, new findings are sent to Security Hub\.
+No findings are sent for resources that are compliant, even if they were previously noncompliant\.

 ## Typical finding from Patch Manager<a name="securityhub-integration-finding-example"></a>